Your new favorite snow mobile: The Snow Coach

 I never knew I needed to drive a snow coach.
 Now it’s all I think about.
 If any of you reading this own a snow coach or have driven one, let us know what it’s like.
 Should your answer be anything less than “wicked awesome”, I will choose to not believe you.

-6 responses to “Your new favorite snow mobile: The Snow Coach”
+6 thoughts on “Your new favorite snow mobile: The Snow Coach”

 As far as the Bomber, other than the experience of being in something that old and unique, the best feature are the rooftop hatches.
 Climb up there and see bison, elk, coyotes, and a rare bobcat.